+In order to implement DMARC you need a valid DMARC record.
+At DMARC Analyzer we provide a free to use tool called DMARC Record Check to display your DMARC record, test it and verify whether it’s valid.
 DMARC Record Check is free and easy to use.
-All you need to perform a DMARC check is to provide your domain name.
-DMARC Record Check will then parse your DMARC record and displays the DMARC record along with additional information.
+All you need to do to perform a DMARC check is providing your domain name.
+The DMARC Record Check will then parse your DMARC record and displays the DMARC record along with additional information.

 Use DMARC Record Check to test and lookup your DMARC record.
 You can evaluate each possible option and the ones you’ve implemented.
 DMARC Record Check will also verify and test external domains if you use these.